-In 2019, 83 percent of drug overdose deaths in Idaho were accidental.
-There are many ways to prevent opioid overdoses.
+Most drug overdose deaths in Idaho are accidental.
+There are many ways to prevent opioid overdose death.
 Here are some ways to help:

 Every patient should ask questions when getting a new prescription.
 This is especially important when a doctor, dentist or other health care professional prescribes an opioid such as hydrocodone, oxycodone, codeine, and morphine.